-4.1 The inspector held discussions with the head, senior leaders and other members of staff and met with the chair of governors.
-He visited different areas of the school, observed lessons and talked with groups of pupils.
+4.1 The inspector held discussions with the head, senior leaders and other members of staff and met with a director.
+He visited different areas of the school, observed lessons and talked with a group of pupils.
 He scrutinised a range of documentation, records and policies.